How do smart contracts work and why do they matter?

 For example, let’s say a company called XYZ wants to issue its own token called XYZ token.
 They issue this XYZ token on the Ethereum blockchain.
 They create a smart contract where you can deposit ETH to get their XYZ tokens.
 For the sake of example, 1 ETH = 10 XYZ token.

-So, when you send 1 ETH to a particular smart contract address provided by this company, you will instantly receive 10 XYZ token as soon as your transaction is confirmed on the blockchain.
+So, when you send 1 ETH to a particular smart contract address provided by this company, you will instantly receive 10 XYZ token as soon as your transaction is confirmed on blockchain technology.
 The company does not need to manually send your XYZ token; the transactions are automatically honored.

 Many companies use this token exchange feature for various occasions, such as Initial Coin Offering (ICO), Initial Exchange Offering (IEO), or even for DeFi protocol tokens.